-On April 28, 2022, members of the NFDI4Chem consortium came together virtually in the morning to reflect on the progress of the project so far.
+On April 28, 2022, members of the NFDI4Chem consortium came together virtually to reflect on the progress of the project so far.
 Presentations set around three cross-cutting topics and a session dedicated to additional highlights also allowed for casting an eye into the future of the initiative.
 Roughly 60 participants from across the consortium were joined by ten members of the initiative’s four advisory boards.

 To better illustrate the interconnectedness of the six task areas in NFDI4Chem, cross-cutting topics formed the backbone to the meeting agenda with contributions from across the consortium.
 Three sessions titled Metadata4chem, NMR4Chem and BestPractice4Chem featured presentations on the respective areas.

 Steffen Neumann from the IPB led the first session.
 Together with Johannes Hunold, Bhavin Katabathuni and Philip Strömert he followed the flow of metadata in the research data life cycle.
 They also discussed models, storage and transport solutions for metadata in chemical research.